artsy/positron/doc/distribution.md

 **What kind of data do we capture for FBIA?**

 We track pageviews and bounce rate.
 The bounce rate tracks 15 seconds and 30 seconds.

-**In what ways does Sailthru collect data on site?**

-We track pageviews in Sailthru with their script called Horizon.
-It lets us gather interest data (based on tags) about a user regardless of if they came to Artsy via email.